 For more than 85 years, the students, alumni, faculty and staff of St. Petersburg College have held themselves to the highest of standards.
 This manifests itself in many ways, among them, academic success, honors and awards, graduation rates and community service.

 The latest yearly rankings from the U.S. Department of Education and the Florida Community College System show what can happen when excellence is the standard.
 Matched with two-year programs at both two- and four-year institutions, SPC ranked:

-- No. 4 in the nation for the number of associate degrees awarded in Nursing;
+- No. 11 in the nation for the number of associate degrees awarded in nursing;

-- No. 13 for associate degrees awarded in all disciplines.
+- No. 12 in the number of associate degrees in all disciplines;

 - For the second time in 10 years, SPC's M.M.
 Bennett Library system recently won the national Community College Program Achievement Award from the Association of College and Research Libraries.